thewhiteh4t/seeker/README.md

 * Browser Name and Version
 * Public IP Address

-**This tool is purely a Proof of Concept and is for Educational Purposes Only, Seeker shows what data a malicious website can gather about you and your devices and why you should not click on random links and allow critical permissions such as Location etc.**
+**This tool is a Proof of Concept and is for Educational Purposes Only, Seeker shows what data a malicious website can gather about you and your devices and why you should not click on random links and allow critical permissions such as Location etc.**

 * Other tools and services offer IP Geolocation which is not very accurate and does not give location of user.